|Training Methods:||Action Learning Seminar and Workshop|

 Note: This training course is designed for government and business professionals.
 We do not accept students seeking initial employment, postsecondary education, or initial licensing programs

-Offer experiential analysis of the challenges of sales managers and their sales teams in implementing the business development strategies
+Offer experiential analysis of the challenges of CEOs and General Managers in adapting to the changing economic environment

-Develop the strategic sales management skills and competencies, including sales planning, monitoring, control, problem-solving, and communication
+Develop the core managerial economics skills and competencies, including economics knowledge for business planning, control, problem-solving, and communication.

 Experiential action learning

 The development of management skills is based on KASAC executive education and management training model